Abrar9410/Level2-Assignment-1/README.md

-# Understanding TypeScript: Interfaces vs Types and
+# Understanding TypeScript

-Here we are going to discuss about two important topics of TypeScript.
+Here we are going to discuss about some important but often confusing topics of TypeScript.

 ## 1. Differences between Interfaces and Types